-Citigroup Global Markets Inc. holds \$10,000,000 of credit-linked notes on which the amount of interest payable (after a minimum interest payment amount equal to 2% per annum) depends primarily on the amount distributed by GSC Partners CDO GP III, L.P., the general partner of a limited partnership that invests substantially all its assets in CDO Fund III.
-It is expected that in the ultimate liquidation of CDO Fund III these credit-linked notes will be repaid.
+Citigroup Global Markets Inc. holds \$10,000,000 of credit-linked notes on which the amount of interest payable depends on the amount distributed by GSC Partners CDO GP III, L.P., the general partner of a limited partnership that invests substantially all its assets in CDO Fund III.
+It is expected that in the ultimate liquidation of CDO Fund III, it is expected that the credit-linked notes will be paid interest amounting to % per annum.
 The underwriters and their affiliates do not hold any other debt or equity position in CDO Fund III.